DataScienceGal/Data-Science-Projects/README.md

 ### ABOUT THIS REPOSITORY
 This repository is a collection from my assignments.
 All assignments are completed in Python.
 Enjoy!

-Note: The "R code" directory is based on a separate project.
+Note: The "R code" directory is based on separate projects and coursework.

 ### COLLECTION OF HELPFUL WEBSITES ON MACHINE LEARNING
 https://towardsdatascience.com/top-machine-learning-algorithms-for-classification-2197870ff501